magahet/ml4trading/mc2_p2/README.md

 #### Momentum strategy code

 The final momentum strategy code is minimal.
-The majority of logic can be shown in the following example:
+The majority of data processing can be shown in the following example:

 ```python
     dates = pd.date_range(start_date, end_date)